 You have the right to withdraw or vary this consent and unsubscribe from communications from us - see "Consent and Withdrawal of Consent" below.

 We will not use your data for purposes that are not clear when you provide your details and will not disclose your personal data outside of e3 except in limited circumstances which are outlined below.

 We may share your data with third parties (a) if we are under a legal or regulatory duty to do so, (b) if it is necessary to do so to enforce our contractual rights, (c) to lawfully assist the police or security services with the prevention and detection of crime or terrorist activity, (d) where such disclosure is necessary to protect the safety or security of any persons and/or, (e) otherwise as permitted under applicable law.

-Will my data be transferred outside the EEA?
+Will my data be transferred outside the UK and the EEA?

-e3 does not transfer data outside of the EEA for legal or business updates or marketing purposes.
+e3 does not transfer data outside of the UK and the EEA for legal or business updates or marketing purposes.

 How long is my data retained?

 e3 will retain your data for as long as is reasonably necessary for the required updates and invites to be provided to you or until you withdraw your consent (whichever is earlier).
-Your data will not be retained indefinitely or for reasons incompatible with relevant data protection legislation, including the General Data Protection Regulation.
+Your data will not be retained indefinitely or for reasons incompatible with relevant data protection legislation, including the Data Protection Act 2018.

 What control do I have over my personal data?